Individual Shared Responsibility Provision – Exemptions: Claiming or Reporting

 |Resident of a state that did not expand Medicaid - Your household income is below 138 percent of the federal poverty line for your family size and at any time during the year you reside in a state that does not participate in Medicaid expansion under the Affordable Care Act. **|

 |Unable to renew existing coverage - You were notified that your health insurance policy was not renewable and you consider the other plans available unaffordable.
 This exemption is available only until October 16, 2016.
 See HHS guidance and HHS Question and Answer for more information.|

 |AmeriCorps coverage - You are engaged in service in the AmeriCorps State and National, VISTA, or NCCC programs and are covered by short-term duration coverage or self-funded coverage provided by these programs.|

-* Resident of a state that did not expand Medicaid in 2014 including Alabama, Alaska, Florida, Georgia, Idaho, Indiana, Kansas, Louisiana, Maine, Michigan, Missouri, Mississippi, Montana, North Carolina, Nebraska, New Hampshire, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wyoming, or Wisconsin
+** States that did not expand Medicaid for all of 2016: Alabama, Florida, Georgia, Idaho, Kansas, Louisiana, Maine, Mississippi, Missouri, Nebraska, North Carolina, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming.

 You will claim or report coverage exemptions on Form 8965, Health Coverage Exemptions, and attach it to Form 1040, Form 1040A, or Form 1040EZ.
 You can file any of these forms electronically.
 For more information on Form 8965, see the instructions.
 For any month that you or your dependents do not have coverage or qualify for an exemption, you will have to make a shared responsibility payment.
 See our Individual Shared Responsibility Provision – Reporting and Calculating the Payment page for more information about the payment.